-Tips to control urinary incontinence?
+Tips to control urinary incontinence

 With a little effort, you can overcome the challenges of a leaky bladder.
-It can be as easy as few simple changes in your daily routine.
+It can be as easy as a few simple changes in your daily routine.
 For many people, these steps may make urinary incontinence go away entirely, or help leak less urine.

 - Plan ahead the day before you go out.
 A little foresight can make living with urinary incontinence less stressful, for example know where the bathrooms are when you are out and try to go as often as possible, or if you know you always shop longer than you plan to, consider one of the many urinary incontinence products, such as panty liners or pads.